 Back in the Middle Ages it was the port for St Davids.
 Now it’s a picturesque small harbour full of pleasure boats, and it’s used by some of the local activity providers to take you out to the cliffs.
 It’s also the starting point for some great sea kayaking and canoeing around the St Davids coast.

 St Davids Boat Trips to Ramsey Island

 Ramsey Island (Ynys Dewi in Welsh) lies a mile or so west of the two lifeboat stations at St Justinian’s (Porth Stinian in Welsh).
-This is the departure point for most of the boat trips St Davids offers.
+One of the most popular things to do in St Davids is to join one of the boat trips departing from there.

 These vary from speeding through the Bitches, a series of rocks which cause white water waves, even on relatively calm days, to full Ramsey Island boat trips exploring the caves and coves all around its coast.

 This is a great place to come to spot Welsh wildlife, whether it’s the popular nesting puffins, guillemots and kittiwakes in spring and early summer, or the Atlantic grey seals

 Things To Do In St Davids – Exploring The North Pembrokeshire Coast